-These largely white owls are marked with narrow brown bars and spots.
+Snowy Owls (Bubo scandiacus) are largely white owls, marked with narrow brown bars and spots.
 They have golden colored eyes and their toes and claws are thickly covered with feathers.
 Their dark coloured bills are short, strong and sharply pointed.
 Females have more dark markings.

 Habitat: Snowy Owl’s natural habitat is North America.